 - Assistive technology to support learning

 - Speech & language sessions

-The Learning Support Department works closely with many other professionals from outside schools: family GPs, CAMHS (Child and Adolescent Mental Health Service), Community Paediatricians, School Nurses, the Education Welfare Service, EOTAS (Education other than at school) and Advisory teachers from the Local Authority.
+The Learning Support Department works closely with many other professionals from outside schools: family GPs, CAMHS (Child and Adolescent Mental Health Service), Community Paediatricians, School Nurses and Advisory teachers from the Local Authority.

 At the centre of all that we do, is the student and we place a high priority on the students’ views and feelings about the support that they receive.
-We have students in the school who have additional learning needs such as ASD or dyslexia who are also gifted and talented, and perhaps bilingual.
+We have students in the school who have additional learning needs such as autism or dyslexia who are also academically able, and perhaps bilingual.
 For us, therefore, flexible support for every individual is key.